jwcook23/mssql_dataframe/README.md

 # mssql_dataframe
 Provides an easy & efficient interaction between Microsoft SQL and Python DataFrames.
-In short, once you have data in a DataFrame, you can interact seamlessly with Microsoft SQL.
+In essence, this module may be useful for model updating, data normalization, data engineering, and web scraping.

 Key elements include:
-- performing tasks in SQL to avoid loading records into memory
-- efficient casting between SQL and Python data types
+- write and read seamlessly between SQL tables and DataFrames
-- providing methods for SQL data engineering tasks
+- advanced methods for updating and merge DataFrames into SQL tables
-- follow best practices for security
+- dynamic SQL object creation including tables and columns with SQL data type determination
+-TODO: calculations server-side to limit I/O and avoid having to load records into memory

 ## Main Features

+TODO: provide concrete basic examples of core functionality

 ### Create SQL Table